Application Note

 IEC 63171 – STANDARDIZATION SPE CONNECTION TECHNOLOGY

-The first SPE connector standard draft was already submitted by HARTING to SC48B in 2016 and published as IEC 61076-3-125 to CD document.
-In 2017, another SPE connector draft was submitted for standardization by CommScope and it was decided to create the common IEC 63171 series of standards for all SPE connectors.
-Accordingly, the PT63171 project team was established at SC48B and tasked with creating this new series of standards.
-The standards already in progress up to this point were completed as self-contained documents and later integrated into this new series of standards in the course of revisions.
-The following standards projects have already been published or are still in progress:
+The first SPE connector draft standard was submitted by HARTING to SC48B back in 2016.
+In 2017, CommScope submitted another SPE connector face for standardization and it was decided to create the common IEC 63171 series of standards for all SPE connectors.
+The following standards projects have already been published or are in progress:

 CONNECTOR STANDARDS

-• IEC 63171 – Basic standard with all specifications and test sequences (Edition 1 published)
+• IEC 63171 – Basic standard with all specifications and test sequences (Edition 1 published and Edition 2 in work)

-• IEC 63171-1 – CommScope SPE connector based on LC interlock for M1I1C1E1 applications (Edition 1 released and Edition 2 launched)
+• IEC 63171-1 – CommScope SPE connector based on LC interlock for M1I1C1E1 applications (Edition 1 published in April 2020 and Edition 2 in work )

 • IEC 63171-3 – SPE connector from Siemon based on a pair of the well-known Tera connector for M1I1C1E1 applications (withdrawn)

-The IEC 63171-6 for T1 Industrial is the first available standard for SPE connectors worldwide and includes versions from IP20 to IP 65/67.
+The IEC 63171-6 for the T1 Industrial connector family is the world's first available standard for SPE connectors and covers all versions from IP20 to IP 65/67 including the T1 Industrial M8 Hybrid with 2 contacts each for SPE and Power.

 sPE CABLING STANDARDS

-SPE and the connectors standardized for it flow into the current cabling standards.
-Internationally, this applies above all to the series of standards for structured cabling according to ISO/IEC 11801: 2017 (Edition 3) and, in a similar way, to the European series of standards in CENELEC according to EN 50173, where SPE was first incorporated into Part 3 Industrial Cabling via annexes (amendments).
-The central document for these annexes is ISO/IEC 11801 TR9906 "TECHNICAL REPORT: Balanced 1-pair cabling channels up to 600 MHz".
-The implementation of SPE in the ISO/IEC 11801 documents is so important because only this standard describes the cabling channels with all the necessary parameters (length, number of connections, bandwidth and the complete set of transmission parameters including NEXT, FEXT, shielding characteristics, etc.) in relation to the environment - MICE - and can therefore also be verified by measurement after installation.
+SPE and the connectors standardised for it flow into the current cabling standards.
+Internationally, this primarily concerns the series of standards for structured cabling according to ISO/IEC 11801: 2017 (Edition 3) and, in a similar way, the European series of standards in CENELEC according to EN 50173.
+Here, SPE is first incorporated into Part 3 Industrial Cabling via annexes (Amendments).
+The central document for these annexes is ISO/IEC 11801 TR9906 “TECHNICAL REPORT: Balanced 1-pair cabling channels up to 600 MHz".
+The implementation of SPE in the ISO/IEC 11801 documents is important because only this standard describes the cabling channels with all the necessary parameters (length, number of connections, bandwidth and the complete set of transmission parameters including NEXT, FEXT, shielding characteristics, etc.) in relation to the environment - MICE - and can therefore also be metrologically verified after installation.

 ISO/IEC 11801-3 AMD1 was published in April 2021.
 This new annex includes the SPE cabling channels: